Why did you decide to work and teach abroad?

 Our favourite little town, Hoi An, is found in Central Vietnam and is a great place to soak up a traditional trading town, albeit heavily influenced by the European colonialism.
+There are so many things to do in Hoi An, you must visit when you are in the country.
 When visiting central Vietnam visit both Hue and Da Nang too!

 For empty beaches jump on a motorbike and explore the Southern Coast.
 But don’t skip Ho Chi Minh City (where we live) completely on your trip to Vietnam.
 There is a lot to love about the Saigon once you get past the initial culture shock and the traffic.